Are these rules not a little too restrictive? Is one not allowed to contradict you?

 Yes - you are - but not with any expressions.
 It is the way complaints are expressed which the rules put limits to.
 To clarify I have made the following table.

-This page was last changed on the 19th of February 2023.
+This page was last changed on the 28th July 2023.

 One is not allowed to: